In all cultures people who are dying start talking to loved

 drugs which could confuse their minds.

-In 1977 Dr Osis and his colleague, Dr Erlenddur
+In 1977 Dr Osis and his colleague, Dr Erlenddur Haraldsson,

-Haraldsson, published "At the Hour of Death".
+published "At the Hour of Death".
+This book extended

-This book extended the original study and included reports
+the original study and included reports from over 1000 doctors

-from over 1000 doctors and nurses in India as well as the
+and nurses in India as well as the United States.
+In all

-United States.
-In all it reported on the deaths of more
+it reported on the deaths of more than one hundred thousand

-the same things as the earlier studies.
+people.
+These studies all found the same things as the earlier

 According to the information provided to